 Now that you have some business ideas, think of the problems faced by your target market and how your passion or interest can become a product or service that meets their needs.
 What's their motive to buy?

-Before devoting your time and energy in developing a brand new business, you'll want to research your potential competitors.
+Before devoting your time and energy to developing a brand new business, you'll want to research your potential competitors.
 You might have a viable product idea, but how many other businesses will you be competing with?

-Use these tools to explore the best-selling products consumers are researching, and see if your new business can meet their needs.
+Use these tools to explore the best-selling products consumers are researching and see if your new business can meet their needs.

 4. Define your niche and its profitability.

-Customer values and interests
+- Customer values and interests

 5. Test your product or service.

 Create a simple website or landing page for your business so customers can find you.
 Offer a trial period of the product or give out free samples to your target customers.
 This initial test period should not cost a large amount of money, but you can certainly use paid ads to drive traffic to your website.